Armand D'Angour: Socrates and Aspasia

 D'Angour's research into the early life of the philosopher Socrates led him to propose an argument for Plato's modelling (rather than identification, as had long been suggested by 18th and 19th century writers) of Diotima in Symposium on Aspasia of Miletus.
 His book on the subject, Socrates in Love, was reviewed in the Wall Street Journal in May 2019, with reviewer Jamie James writing:

 It is a tour de force of scholarship, and D'Angour sifts through his vast reading with judicious care.
 Open-minded but not credulous, he accomplishes what was long thought to be impossible: a reliable, consistent account of the man who forged the matrix of Western philosophy [...]
-D’Angour rehabilitates Aspasia's reputation and ingeniously argues that she originated the concept of Platonic love, one of the first principles of Western philosophy.
+D'Angour rehabilitates Aspasia's reputation and ingeniously argues that she originated the concept of Platonic love, one of the first principles of Western philosophy.
 Moreover, he moots the "attractive and compelling possibility that the advent of Aspasia into the young Socrates' life" may present "an appealing and credible image of Socrates in love".

-Reviews also appeared in the Times (by Patrick Kidd), Telegraph (by Nikhil Krishnan), Financial Times (by Peter Stothard), and numerous other journals.
+Reviews also appeared in The Times (by Patrick Kidd), The Telegraph (by Nikhil Krishnan), The Financial Times (by Peter Stothard), and numerous other journals.
 In a detailed review published in 2021 in Ancient Philosophy, philosopher David Hoinski accepts D'Angour's contention that the contribution of women such as Aspasia to ancient philosophy has received too little attention by modern scholars.

 Tim Whitmarsh, reviewing Socrates in Love in The Guardian, commends D'Angour's application of prosopographical methods to the Athenian male elite, but avoids addressing the arguments made for the Socrates–Aspasia relationship.
 David Sansone in Bryn Mawr Classical Review comments that the book "presents us with an intriguing alternative to the usual view of the real Socrates” rather than the standard ones that neglect the reality of Socrates having once been young.

 Whitmarsh early on observes in his review that "This is a learned, agile and slickly written book, but it is not without its problems"; he concludes that the portrayal of Socrates and Aspasia in it is a "donnish just-so story ... best left to the Victorians."
-Sasone is even more cutting: "it is necessary to ensure that all the evidence be presented accurately and evaluated with care.
-It cannot be said that D’Angour has succeeded in doing this.
+Sansone is even more cutting: "it is necessary to ensure that all the evidence be presented accurately and evaluated with care.
+It cannot be said that D’Angour has succeeded in doing this."